Parameter-Efficient Multi-Task Fine-Tuning in Code-Related Tasks: Background and Related Work

-Among the various methods, the prevalence of QLoRA Recent research has applied PEFT methods to various code automation tasks, though primarily in \ST configurations.
+Recent research has applied PEFT methods to various code automation tasks, though primarily in \ST configurations.
 Studies have explored Adapter tuning \cite{wang2022adamix}, LoRA, and Prompt Tuning for tasks including code search, summarization, clone detection, defect detection, and code translation~\cite{sun2024source, wang2023prompt, wang2023one, ayupov2022parameter, chen2023pass, choi2023codeprompt, afrin2025resource, liu2023empirical, liu2024delving}.
 These investigations demonstrate that parameter-efficient methods can achieve performance comparable to or exceeding full fine-tuning while updating only a fraction of model parameters.
 However, existing PEFT research for code focuses exclusively on \ST scenarios where models are optimized for one specific objective.
 Whether parameter-efficient methods can maintain effectiveness when learning multiple code-related tasks simultaneously remains unexplored.